 ITMC 1401.
-MS Windows Network & OS Essentials (4-3-3) 11.0901 An introduction to Microsoft Windows network operating systems and to the fundamentals of networking technologies that they support.
+MS Windows Network Essentials

+An introduction to Microsoft Windows network operating systems and to the fundamentals of networking technologies that they support.

 ITMC 1441.
-Implementing MS Windows Professional & Server (4-3-3) 11.0901 In-depth coverage of the knowledge and skills necessary to install and configure Microsoft Windows on stand-alone computers and on client computers that are part of a workgroup or domain, and the skills and knowledge necessary to install and configure Windows Server to create file, print, and servers.
+MS Windows Professional & Server

+In-depth coverage of the knowledge and skills necessary to install and configure Microsoft Windows on stand-alone computers and on client computers that are part of a workgroup or domain, and the skills and knowledge necessary to install and configure Windows Server to create file, print, and servers.

 ITMC 1442.
-Implementing a MS Windows Network Infrastructure (4-2-4) 11.0901 Skills development in installing, configuring, managing, and supporting a network infrastructure that uses the Microsoft Windows server family of products.
+MS Windows Network Infrastructure

+Skills development in installing, configuring, managing, and supporting a network infrastructure that uses the Microsoft Windows server family of products.

 ITMC 1443.
-Implementing & Administering MS Dir Services(4-2-4) 11.0901Provides students with the knowledge and skills necessary to install, configure, and administer Microsoft Windows Active Directory service.
+Administering MS Dir Services

+Provides students with the knowledge and skills necessary to install, configure, and administer Microsoft Windows Active Directory service.
 Focuses on implementing Group Policy and understanding the Group Policy tasks required to centrally manage users and computers.

 ITMC 2401.
-Supporting & Maintaining a MS Win NT Server(4-2-4) 11.0901Skill development in maintaining, configuring, troubleshooting, or optimizing servers, clients, users, resource access, network services, and remote access.
+Maintaining MS Win NT Server

+Skill development in maintaining, configuring, troubleshooting, or optimizing servers, clients, users, resource access, network services, and remote access.

 ITMC 2409.
-Deploying and Supporting MS SMS Server(4-2-4) 11.0901Mastery of the knowledge and skills required to deploy and support Microsoft systems management server 2.0.
+Supporting MS SMS Server

+Mastery of the knowledge and skills required to deploy and support Microsoft systems management server 2.0.

 ITMC 2431.
-Designing a MS Win Directory Services Infrastructure (4-2-4) 11.0901 Advanced concepts in the knowledge and skills necessary to design a Microsoft Windows directory services infrastructure.
+MS Win Dir.
+Services Infrastructure

+Advanced concepts in the knowledge and skills necessary to design a Microsoft Windows directory services infrastructure.
 Strategies are presented to assist the student in identifying the information technology needs of the organization and to designing the Active Directory structure that meets those needs.